-Flex NX Battery
+Flex NX Battery Use

 To insert the battery, slide the battery door latch to the left and open the door.
-Insert the battery with the battery contacts facing upward and towards the Flex NX system.
-Ensure that the battery latch is fully engaged when closed.
+Insert the battery with the battery contacts upwards and towards the Flex NX system.
+Ensure that the battery latch is fully engaged.

-To eject the battery, simply slide the latch to the left and open the door.
+To eject the battery, simply slide the latch to open the door, then remove the battery.
 An internal spring will partially eject the battery, and the battery can then be removed by hand.

-NX25 Battery
+NX25 Battery Use

 To insert the battery, orient the battery contacts downward.
-Next, slide the battery latch lock forward and use the battery to push up on the battery latch.
-The battery latch will snap into place once the battery is fully inserted.
+Next, slide the battery latch lock forward and then use the battery to push up on the battery latch.